Ripley6811/FSND-P4-Conference-Organization-App/README.md

 Sessions are added to a profile as a list of session datastore keys.
 The endpoint `getSessionsInWishlist` requires a conference key and processes the list of session keys in the profile.
-A list of sessions is returned belong to a particular conference.
+A list of sessions is returned belonging to a particular conference.

 ###Additional Queries (Endpoints)
-> "List the additional endpoints and explain their implementation and design."
+> List additional endpoints and their implementation and design.

 *Related endpoints:*
-- `getConferenceSessionsBySpeaker`
 - `updateSession`
 - `deleteSession`
+- `getConferenceSessionsBySpeaker`

 I added the (obvious) methods of *updating* and *deleting* sessions.
-These were closely based on the conference endpoints but also check whether the user has authority to make changes by being the conference creator.
+These were closely based on the conference endpoints.
+They check if the user has authority to make changes by being the conference creator.

 I also added an endpoint to return all sessions by a speaker in a particular